 Let's get baking!

 1. Preheat oven to 160C Fan/180C and prepare a 9 x 5 inch loaf tin or a muffin tray.
 (This mixture can fit into two large muffin trays) Grease the tin with oil and dust flour around the entire surface, or line with greaseproof paper.

-2. For finer textured banana bread, grind the oats in a dry food processor or blender and set aside.
+2. Grind the oats in a dry food processor or blender and set aside.
 In a mixing bowl whisk the olive oil and eggs until fluffy.
-Add yogurt, honey and bananas mashed with a fork.
+Add yoghurt, honey and bananas mashed with a fork.
 Mix well before adding the dry ingredients.